GovernorKeagan/Simple-Tic-Tac-Toe/README.md

 # Simple-Tic-Tac-Toe
-A simple tic tac toe game, with a AI built in.
+A simple tic tac toe game, with an AI built in.